tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 ### Well, it's happening...

 Against all odds, The International 2021 is finally upon us.
 But you're looking a little lost.
 Have you not been keeping up with the DPC?
 The teams, the patches, the meta, the drama?
 Has everything between March 2020 to October 2021 simply been a blur?
-Not to worry, you're in the right place.
+Relax, you're in the right place.
 I just need one quick favor from you to calibrate your Dota esports MMR.

 Please answer the following question: